ColbyCommunications/colby-wp-collapsible/README.md

 # colby-collapsible

-A collapsible React component and WordPress shortcode built with react-collapsible.
+A WordPress shortcode for collapsible HTML drawers.

 ## Usage
 // To-do